Virginia

 continue service at a new location, customer accounts acquired from dealers

-that cancel during a specified contractual term that allows the account to be
+that cancel during a specified contractual term that allows the account

 charged back to the dealers, and inactive sites that return to active service